opensearch-project/documentation-website/_search-plugins/neural-search.md

 ### Path parameter

-Use `pipeline_name` to create a name for your Neural Search pipeline.
+Use `pipeline_name` to create a name for your Neural Search ingest pipeline.

 ### Request fields